phil-brown/javaQuery/README.md

 **Special Thanks**

-This project uses *org.jdesktop* for core animations.
-This project was written by *Tim Halloran*, and *Chet Haase*.
+This project uses a modified version of the [Timing Framework](https://java.net/projects/timingframework) for core animations.
+Without this project, which is similar to *Android* libraries I am familiar with, this port would have taken longer to complete.